Melody12020831/Notebook/docs/Computer_Science/CA/homework.md

     Consider a processor that has four memory channels.
 Should consecutive memory blocks be placed in the same bank, or should they be placed in different banks on different channels?

 ??? note "answer"
+    In a four-channel memory system, the placement strategy for contiguous memory blocks needs to weigh row buffer hits (low latency) with parallel access (high throughput).

+    be placed in the same bank:

+    After the first access to the active row, subsequent visits directly read the row buffer to reduce latency.
+But, sequential requests need to be processed serially, and multi-channel parallelism cannot be leveraged.
+And if continuous access is intensive, the channel bandwidth utilization is low.

+    be placed in different banks on different channels:

+    Requests from different channels/banks can be processed at the same time, improving throughput, which take advantage of multi-channel parallelism and make it suitable for burst access.
+And each visit may require the activation of a new line, adding a single delay.

+    In summary, in a four-channel memory system, sequential memory blocks should be distributed across different channels and banks.
+Although each access may face latency from row buffer misses, the overall throughput and system performance by processing multiple requests in parallel can result in significant overall throughput and system performance, especially for high-concurrency workloads.

 ---

 ### 2.36

 ???+ question
     Whenever a computer is idle, we can either put it in standby (where DRAM is still active) or we can let it hibernate.
 Assume that, to hibernate, we have to copy just the contents of DRAM to a nonvolatile medium such as Flash.
-If reading or writing a cache line of size 64 bytes to Flash requires 2.56 J and DRAM requires 0.5 nJ, and if idle power consumption for DRAM is 1.6 W (for 8 GB), how long should a system be idle to benefit from hibernating?
+If reading or writing a cache line of size 64 bytes to Flash requires 2.56 $\mu$ J and DRAM requires 0.5 nJ, and if idle power consumption for DRAM is 1.6 W (for 8 GB), how long should a system be idle to benefit from hibernating?
 Assume a main memory of size 8 GB.

 ??? note "answer"
+    8 GB = 8 * $2^{30}$ bytes = $2^{33}$ bytes = $2^{27}$ cache lines

+    读 + 写一次的总功耗是一次 flash 的能耗 $2 \times 2.56 \ J$ = 5.12 J

+    待机功耗 1.6 W = 1.6 J/s

+    $\therefore \ t = \frac{2^{27} \times 5.12 \ \mu J}{1.6 \ J/s} \approx 429.50 \ s$

+    When the system is idle for more than 429.50 seconds, sleep is more energy-efficient than standby.

 ---